#1 Home Improvement Retailer

 The Home Depot Garden Center at Pell City

 On those beautiful days, clean up the yard before everything blooms in earnest.
-Lawn care is often a priority, as well.
+Many people feel inspired to refresh their outdoor space for entertaining, as well.
 Plan your garden to make the most of your time and space.
 Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-No matter what outdoor projects you choose to tackle, The Garden Center in Pell City can help you enjoy your spring activities to the fullest.
+No matter what outdoor projects you choose to tackle, The Home Depot Pell City Garden Center can help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 For best results, choose plants in your zone number or less.
 In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Always read your seed packet for details.
-If you start seeds later than recommended, it's not ideal, but it will even out as time passes.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+Read your seed packet for details.
+If you start them a little later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone